-Chicanná is one of forty-five Mayan sites located in the Rio Bec region.
-The region is named for the shape, decoration and architectural style of the buildings located in this area.
-It is common to find the presence of elongated buildings lined by slender, rounded towers, as well as large representations of Itzamna, the principal god of the Maya pantheon.
+The Rio Bec Region is named for the shape, decoration and architectural style of the buildings located in this area.
+It is common to find the presence of elongated buildings lined by slender, rounded towers, as well as symbolic representations of Itzamna, the principal god of the Maya pantheon.
 The style is also identified by its architectural illusions.
 Builders constructed design motifs that created an illusion of stairs or functioning buildings.
 When viewed up close, you can see that your eyes deceive you and the Rio Bec builders were geniuses.

 Structure II is what inspired the name of this Mayan settlement.
 The doorway on Structure II resembles the open mouth of a serpent with teeth and eyes carved into this elaborate doorway.
 The facade is a rendition of Itzmana the god of the Mayan pantheon.
 It is thought that priests would enter this building to get to the underworld, conduct their rituals, and come back to settlement as part of Mayan religious ceremonies.

 The detailed architecture is what we love about this site.
 The site is small so you can visit other surrounding Mayan ruins on the same day.
 We chose to take a few days in the Rio Bec Region and visit a few sites but you can make this a day trip from the Costa Maya.
 An overnight trip is recommended from the Riviera Maya but local hotels are available for a one night stay.
 It is a fun get-out-of-dodge trip that will have you experience a very different side of the region off the Caribbean coast.